***Published on 1st September 2017***

-Florida's housing market had more closed sales, higher median prices and more new listings in June, according to the latest housing data released by Florida Realtors®.
-Sales of single family homes statewide totaled 28,205, up 4.3% compared to June 2016.
-The statewide median sales price for existing single family homes was $245,000, up 8.9% from the previous year, according to data from Florida Realtors Research department in partnership with local Realtor boards/associations.
-The statewide median price for townhomes and condo properties was $176,820, up 7.2% over the one year ago figure with June representing the 67th consecutive month that statewide median prices for both sectors increased year on year.
-The median sales price among Florida single family home closings was up 8.9% compared to last year with the median price of condos and townhouses up slightly less at 7.2%.
-Floridas townhome and condo market, statewide saw closed sales of 10,996, up 4.9% compared to June 2016 with the states closed sales data reflecting fewer short sales and foreclosures last month.
-Short sales for townhomes and condo properties declined 30% while foreclosures fell 47.3% year on year.
-Short sales for single family home sales were down 31.5% and foreclosures fell 43.4% year on year. inventory remained tighter in June with a 3.9 month supply for single family homes and a 5.8 month supply for townhome and condo properties, according to Florida Realtors.
+The Florida housing market saw more closed sales, higher median prices, increased pending sales and an increase in new listings, according to the latest housing data released by Florida Realtors®.
+Sales of single family homes statewide totaled 24,546 last month, up 2% compared to July 2016.
+New listings for existing single family homes rose 6.1% year on year as new listings for existing condo and townhome properties rose 5.5%.
+The number of homes under contract/pending closure was up 3.3% for single family homes and 3.6% higher for condo and townhouse units.
+The statewide median sales price for existing single family homes was $240,000, up 7.1% from the previous year, according to data from Florida Realtors Research department in partnership with local Realtor boards/associations.
+The statewide median price for townhome and condo properties during July was $170,950, up 6.8% from a year ago with July marking the 68th consecutive month that statewide median prices for both sectors have risen month on month.
+Inventory remained relatively low in July with a 3.9 month supply for single family homes and a 5.6 month supply of townhome and condo properties, according to Florida Realtors.

 U.S Prime Interest Rate = 1.0-1.5%

 Team Donovan publish a monthly report on the 1st of each month for the benefit of Worldwide Florida absentee owners.
 If you are considering selling your own property now or in the future please do feel free to contact us, as we would be delighted to discuss the marketing of your home in more detail.